gvwilson/sensibleadventures/misc/bear-02.md

 expression than a stone.

-"Your Highness," he said, snapping a salute as the prince slid off Cloak.
+"Your Highness," he said, snapping a salute as the prince slid off Charger.

 "Sergeant Gyalpa," the prince acknowledged, wiping his hands on his uniform before returning the salute.
-"Allow me to present Probably Noxious of Marandine.
+"Allow me to present Probably Noxious of Stale.
 She will be staying with us until it is well enough to travel again."

 "Miss Noxious."
 The sergeant bowed formally.